 - Decorate pie with pie crust leaves and/or whipped cream.
 Leftovers keep well covered in the refrigerator for up to 1 week.

-Make ahead tip: The pie crust in step 1 can be made ahead of time, chilled for up to 5 days (see step 1) or frozen up to 3 months (see step 1).
+- Make Ahead Instructions: The pie crust in step 1 can be made ahead of time, chilled for up to 5 days (see step 1) or frozen up to 3 months (see step 1).
 The filling can also be made, covered, and refrigerated for up to 3 days.
 See step 2.
 Baked pie freezes well up to 3 months.